awell-health/awell-extensions/extensions/zendesk/README.md

 ## Extension settings

-In order to set up this extension, you will need:

-2. An **Sales API token** - visit Zendesk Sales CRM dashboard and go to **Settings > Integration > OAuth** to enable and create API token
+In order to set up this extension, you will need a **sales API token**.
+You can visit Zendesk Sales CRM dashboard and go to **Settings > Integration > OAuth** to enable and create an API token.

 ## Custom Actions